 Marketing is handled in-house.
-The City hired a PIO to coordinate all of the City's social media and communications.
-A recent bus shelter purchase reflects a decision to obtain shelters with poster kiosks to support potential display advertising.
+The City hired a public affairs manager to coordinate all of the City's social media and communications.
+Recent bus shelter purchases reflect a decision to obtain shelters with poster kiosks to support display advertising.
 The City promoted its free-fare program as well as did extensive marketing during the peak of the COVID pandemic.
-The City also conducted a rider survey regarding route redesign.
+The City also conducted a rider survey regarding route re-design.